dwwr/mailTrip/README.md

 # mailTrip
-A Productivity extension for Chrome and Gmail.
+A Productivity extension for Chrome using gmail.js.
+MailTrip provides an unobtrusive auditory stimulus when you receive new mail on gmail.
 Premiering soon on the Chrome Store.

 ### To install Dev:
 #### From within app subfolder: